LuminousXLB/cs5222-lab-fpga/README.md

 If you don’t have a 64-bit Linux OS installed on your machine, we recommend [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox) (free) or dual booting your machine.

-Make sure to allocate at least 32GB (or 64GB preferably) of disk drive space for your VM’s main partition.
+Make sure to allocate at least 64GB (or 128GB preferably) of disk drive space for your VM’s main partition.
 In addition, compilation jobs can be resource-intensive, so allocating 4-8GB of DRAM for your VM would be wise.
 We’ve tested the tools under Ubuntu 20.04.4 LTS.

 ### Vitis Unified Software Platform 2020.2

-You’ll need to install Xilinx’ FPGA compilation toolchain, [Vitis Unified Software Platform 2020.2](https://www.xilinx.com/products/design-tools/vitis.html).
+You’ll need to install Xilinx’ FPGA compilation toolchain, Vitis Unified Software Platform 2020.2.
 Xilinx provides a free edition and that's enough for this project.

-1. Go to the [download webpage](https://www.xilinx.com/support/download.html), and download the _Xilinx Unified Installer 2020.2: Linux Self Extracting Web Installer_ from Vivado Archive.
+1. Go to the [download webpage](https://www.xilinx.com/support/download.html), and download the **Xilinx Unified Installer 2020.2: Linux Self Extracting Web Installer** from Vivado Archive.
 2. You’ll have to sign in with a Xilinx account.
 This requires a Xilinx account creation that will take 2 minutes.
 3. Pass the Name and Address Verification by clicking “Next”, and you will get the opportunity to download a binary file, called `Xilinx_Unified_2020.2_1118_1232_Lin64.bin`.
 4. Now that the file is downloaded, go to your Downloads directory, and change the file permissions so it can be executed: `chmod u+x Xilinx_Unified_2020.2_1118_1232_Lin64.bin`
 5. Now you can execute the binary: `./Xilinx_Unified_2020.2_1118_1232_Lin64.bin`
 6. A Xilinx Unified 2020.2 Installer program GUI will launch.
-   * On the **A Newer Version Is Available** prompt, click “Continue” to continue installing version 2020.2.
+   * On the _A Newer Version Is Available_ prompt, click “Continue” to continue installing version 2020.2.
-   * Click “Next” on the **Welcome** screen.
+   * Click “Next” on the _Welcome_ screen.
-   * Enter your Xilinx User Credentials under “User Authentication” and select the “Download and Install Now” before clicking “Next” on the **Select Install Type** screen.
+   * Enter your Xilinx User Credentials under “User Authentication” and select the “Download and Install Now” before clicking “Next” on the _Select Install Type_ screen.
-   * Select “Vitis” and click “Next” on the **Select Product to Install**.
+   * Select “Vitis” and click “Next” on the _Select Product to Install_.
-   * Under the **Vitis Unified Software Platform** screen, before hitting “Next", check the following options (the rest can be unchecked):
+   * Under the _Vitis Unified Software Platform_ screen, before hitting “Next", check the following options (the rest can be unchecked):
      * Design Tools -> Vitis Unified Software Platform
      * Devices -> Devices for Custom Platforms -> SoCs -> Zynq-7000
    * Your total download size should be about 17.36 GB and the amount of Disk Space Required 77.67 GB.
-   * Accept all terms before clicking on “Next” on the **Accept License Agreements** screen.
+   * Accept all terms before clicking on “Next” on the _Accept License Agreements_ screen.
-   * Set the installation directory before clicking “Next” on the **Select Destination Directory** screen.
+   * Set the installation directory before clicking “Next” on the _Select Destination Directory_ screen.
 It might highlight some paths as red - that’s because the installer doesn’t have the permission to write to that directory.
 In that case select a path that doesn’t require special write permissions (e.g. in your home directory).
-   * Hit “Install” under the **Installation Summary** screen.
+   * Hit “Install” under the _Installation Summary_ screen.
-   * An **Installation Progress Window** will pop-up to track progress of the download and the installation.
+   * An _Installation Progress Window_ will pop-up to track progress of the download and the installation.
    * This process will take about 20-30 minutes depending on your connection speed.
    * A pop-up window will inform you that the installation completed successfully.
 Click “OK”.
 7. The last step is to update your `~/.bashrc` with the following line: